 The Institute works with the local school district to provide educational presentations and activities about the indigenous identity of Hispanics and Native American contributions to society.
 Institute professionals help students to learn about their indigenous heritage and build a sense of pride and belonging to a vital and vibrant culture and legacy.

 The Institute also provides youth programs in community settings for after school presentations, workshops, and classes.
 These include classes such as traditional Chichimeca danza, Native American flute playing, and summer camps.
-Click HERE for photos of the 2013 summer camp.

 The Xinachtli Project presents classes for youth and their families, teaching indigenous knowledge about topics such as food, health, the environment, and values.